acelliott1218/task-smasher/README.md

 - The site was deployed to GitHub pages.
 The steps to deploy are as follows:
   - In the GitHub repository, navigate to the Settings tab
-  - From the menu on left select 'Pages'
+  - From the menu on the left select 'Pages'
   - From the source section drop-down menu, select the Branch: main
   - Click 'Save'
   - A live link will be displayed in a green banner when published successfully.